Big Eden: Plot

 Meanwhile, Dean is around Henry a lot, helping him build a ramp for Sam's wheelchair, and taking Henry dancing and to the mountains.
 With all of his effort, he tries to show Henry his affection and feelings, but Dean eventually tells Henry that he couldn't live together with him.
+Sam comforts a forlorn Henry, insinuating he knows about his sexuality and accepts him.

 Time passes and Sam becomes worse.
 One night, Henry arrives home and finds Pike there, looking forlorn.
 Pike tells Henry that Sam has died.
 The town falls into mourning at Sam's death.
 He built every house in town and was closely connected to everyone.
 Though Dean comforts Henry, Pike secludes himself.
 A funeral is held for Sam, which everyone but Pike attends.

 Henry, now completely alone, realizes that Pike meant something to him.
 Pike had shared a "promised dinner together" with him one night where he fascinated Henry with his knowledge of stars and mystical stories.
 That upsets Henry even more because he thought Sam meant something to Pike, too.
 They don't talk to each other until the day Henry leaves for New York.
 At the very last minute, Pike accepts his love for Henry and tries to catch him at the airport, but he is too late.
 On his way home, Pike sees Sam's truck in front of his store, not expecting Henry to be waiting for him.
 The two men become a happy couple.